How To Socialize a Rescue Dog – Step By Step

 Once everyone is calm, you can begin to move this party indoors.

-Have all of the humans go into the house first, other than one person with the new dog, and one person opening the existing family dogs.
+Have all of the humans go into the house first, other than one person with the new rescue dog, and one person with the existing family dogs.

 Then you want the existing family of dogs to go into the house.

 Once everyone is in, you can bring in the new furry family member.

 What you’ve just done is establish hierarchy.
 Dogs are very pack oriented.
 They need to know where they stand in the hierarchy.